 Most people think of the upper body when they think of car injuries, but major accidents commonly result in knee and leg injuries as well.
 This is usually the result of part of the car getting smashed into the driver or passenger and can lead to everything from cuts to bruises to broken bones.
 The knees are especially prone to tearing and dislocation, but it's also possible to injure your ankles or break toes during a car accident.

 Carlson & Burnett represents injured victims of car accidents in Nebraska and Western Iowa.
-If you or someone you love has been injured in a car accident and you have questions or need legal representation, contact Carlson & Burnett to set up a free consultation.
+If you or someone you love has been injured in a car accident and you have questions or need legal representation, contact Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation.